caiorss/mwiki/sample-wiki/Internationalization i18n and Localization i10n concepts.md

 8. I will never need to deal with foreign names in my database.
 9. Names with the same spelling are always written in the same way with the same spelling.
 Counterexample: There are several different Japanese names that sounds as ["Akira"](<https://en.wikipedia.org/wiki/Akira_(given_name)>) and are romanized (written in latin script) as that, although they are written using different Kanji symbols and have different meanings.
 10. People have at least one surname.
 Countereraxmple: In some countries, such as Indonesia and Japan some people may have a single given name and no surname.
 Members of Japanese royalty do not have surnames or family names.
 Sukarno, the first president of Indonesia did not have any surname.
 His full name was just "Sukarno".
+11. People only a have a single given name and there is no whitespace within a given name.
+Counterexample:  Hector Marίa GONZALEZ LÓPEZ.
+The given name is "Hector Marίa".
+The patronymic surname is Gonzalez and the mather's family name is López.
+Many Spanish given names have the suffix Maria in compound given names.
+Female hispanic given often have the suffix "de dolores", "soledad" and etc.

 **See also:**